JaKooLit/Fedora-Hyprland/README.md

 > [!NOTE]
 > Main reason why I have not included an uninstallation script is simple.
 Some packages maybe already installed on your system by default.
 If I create an uninstall script with packages that I have set to install, you may end up a unrecoverable system.

-#### EXPERIMENTAL UNINSTALL SCRIPT
-- 04 July, 2024 - uninstall.sh .
-Note that it is experimental.
+### 💥 💥  UNINSTALL SCRIPT / Removal of Config Files
+- 11 March 2025, due to popular request, created a guided `uninstall.sh` script.
+USE this with caution as it may render your system unstable.
+- I will not be responsible if your system breaks
+- The best still to revert to previous state of your system is via timeshift of snapper

+- The old uninstall.sh is renamed to uninstall-old.sh .
+This is made by other party.
 I DO NOT GUARANTEE that it will not mess up your system.
 USE with caution.

 > [!CAUTION]
 > Download this script on a directory where you have write permissions. ie. HOME.
 Or any directory within your home directory.
 Else script will fail